Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

     If you prefer to use the centrally provided container, you can remove your copy after loading of the module with `rm $SIF` followed by reloading the module.
-This is however at your own risk.
+This is at your own risk however.

 2. It will create a module file.
     When loading the module, a number of environment variables will